Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Experimental Results

 \subsection{Discussion}

-In order to improve the adversarial robustness of malware detection, it is necessary to provide a realistic view of the vulnerabilities of ML models against realizable adversarial examples, which are generated under domain constraints of malware programs~\cite{b1}.
-The experimental results have demonstrated the general effectiveness of our features-space solution in strengthening the robustness of the detector.
-Here we further discuss its advantage from two main aspects: practicality and generalizability.
+In order to improve the adversarial robustness of malware detection, it is necessary to provide a realistic view of the vulnerabilities of ML-based detectors to realizable AEs, which are generated under domain constraints of malware apps~\cite{b1}.
+Our experimental results derived from various experiments have demonstrated the general effectiveness of our feature-space solution in hardening Android malware detection against evasion attacks.
+Note that our experiments are designed to empirically assess the efficacy of different aspects of our feature-space solution.
+The proposed solution is structured around a three-fold approach, which includes (1) establishing feature-space domain constraints by analyzing various aspects of Android malware properties, (2) learning feature-space domain constraints from large-scale data, and (3) applying the learned feature-space domain constraints to fortifying the robustness of AMD against evasion attacks.
+Specifically, our analysis in \S\ref{section:evaluate-realizable-feature-space-perturbations-in-adversarial-retraining} and \S\ref{sec:evaluate_OPF} validates the performance of our solution for the first and second folds.
+Moreover, our assessment in \S\ref{section:evaluate-realizable-feature-space-perturbations-in-adversarial-retraining}, \S\ref{section:AT-evaluation}, and \S\ref{sec:feature_vs_problem_space_comparison} provides compelling evidence in support of the third fold.
+Here we further discuss the advantages of our solution from three main aspects: practicality, generalizability, and detectability.

-\textbf{Practicality.} The results reported in Section~\ref{section:evaluate-realizable-feature-space-perturbations-in-adversarial-retraining} clearly show the practicality of our approach in real scenarios where defenders need to retrain large ML models.
-As shown in Table~\ref{table:performance_of_augmented_svms}, the training time of DREBIN-FeatureIdeal is $377\times$ faster than DREBIN-Problem.
-This remarkable improvement is due to the fact that our approach directly works in the feature space without the time-consuming generation of problem-space adversarial examples.
-Moreover, the inefficiency of DREBIN-Problem also limits the quantity of effective adversarial examples generated in practice.

-\textbf{Generalizability.} Our feature-space realizable adversarial examples also lead to high generalizability.
-For instance, in our adversarially-retrained detector, DREBIN-Feature, we can simply generate $\approx 10K$ different variants of adversarial examples from only $500$ malware apps to cover more adversarial perturbations that might be generated by the adversaries.
-In contrast, problem-space realizable adversarial examples have limitations because they rely on specific problem-space transformations~\cite{b29,b30,b81}.